Last updated on, adding new screenshots of the subscription-only features of the official WarmShowers app.

-Personally, I use CS more now to meet travellers and locals for a drink and a wander in a new city than to find a host, for which I either use WarmShowers (see above) or – now I’ve been on the road a few years – ask around my networks and usually end up finding a friend of a friend to stay with.
+Personally, I use Couchsurfing more now to meet travellers and locals for a drink and a wander in a new city than to find a host, for which I either use WarmShowers (see above) or – now I’ve been on the road a few years – ask around my networks and usually end up finding a friend of a friend to stay with.

 If you do use it to find a host, make sure they know you’re showing up on a rather expensive bicycle and that you probably won’t want to leave it locked to the fence outside!

-Travel & Transport Apps For Cycle Touring
+Travel & Transport Apps For Cycle Touring & Bikepacking

 Kayak is mainly just a search aggregator – you have to click through and book elsewhere, though they have started selling tickets direct now too.

+This one is a simple itinerary management tool.
 Allow TripIt access to your inbox and it will pull in confirmation emails for flights, hotels and what have you and spit out a simplified, offline-accessible itinerary with all the details you’re likely to need while you’re in transit.

-Communications Apps For Cycle Touring
+Communications Apps For Cycle Touring & Bikepacking

 You’ll be wanting to communicate while you’re on the road, both to the people you meet and to the people back home.
 Guess what?
 There’s an app for that…

-WhatsApp / Viber / Telegram (Android/iOS, free)
+17. Signal / WhatsApp / Viber / Telegram (Android/iOS, free)